geshan/geshan.github.com/source/_posts/2015-05-17-software-engineering-practices-in-nepal-infographics-part-1-includes-languages.markdown

 **If you enjoyed viewing the infographics, I again request to fill up the [survey](http://bit.ly/nep-dev-survey) if you have not filled it up yet.**

 > Thanks to everyone filling up the survey even in such dire conditions in Nepal.
-I hope to get some more responses so that the next infographic in this series will have more data. #prayForNepal #stayStrongNepal
+I hope to get some more responses so that the next infographics in this series will have more data. #prayForNepal #stayStrongNepal